Jam Sutton Studio

 The physical process of capturing the subject is almost a meditative experience.
 Keeping perfectly still for a period of time is difficult, the sitter becomes aware of their body, pressure points, pose, bones, flesh.
 The resulting work captures an essence of being, immortalised and suspended in a digital and physical space.

 ‘Staring into the Abyss’ is now available to visit in augmented reality.
-The ‘Jam Sutton Studio’ app is an Augmented Reality exhibition space, available for free download on the Apple App Store for iOS and Google Play for Android devices.
+The ‘Jam Sutton Studio’ app (now discontinued) is an Augmented Reality exhibition space, available for free download on the Apple App Store for iOS and Google Play for Android devices.

 For a catalogue of available works contact studio@jamsutton.com